revo23/Sigma-Rules-in-Splunk/README.md

 </EventFiltering>
 ```

-29. Enable via Registry (if no GPO)
+29. Enable PowerShell logging policies via Registry (if no GPO)

 Run as Administrator: